pantsel/konga/README.md

              --name konga
              -v [host-dir]:kongadata \  // map the kongadata directory to a dir in the host machine when using the default filesystem db
              -e "NODE_ENV=production" \ // or "development" | defaults to 'development'
-             pantsel/konga
+             -e "KONGA_HOOK_TIMEOUT=60000" \ // The number of milliseconds sails wait for the hooks to be loaded before timing out.
+Defaults to 60000. pantsel/konga
 </pre>